AnyLog-co/documentation/examples/Resource Monitoring.md

 ### Periodically pushing the info to the aggregator node
 2. Using the scheduler, every 15 seconds the info is pushed to the aggregator node.
 On the aggregator node, the pushed info is organized by nodes and topics.
 The info organized in this example is called ***operators***
-    and can be queried on the aggregator node using thew following call:
+    and can be retrieved on the aggregator node using thew following call:

 <pre>
 schedule name = monitor_operator and time = 15 seconds task run client 23.239.12.151:2048 monitor operators where info = !operator_stat